 Demographic Features and the Indian Work-Force

-Of the nearly 517,000 expatriates, nearly 290,000 Indian nationals form the largest expatriate community in Bahrain along with Bangladeshis, Sri Lankans, Pakistanis, Filipino, Indonesians and Arabs of different nationalities.
+Of the nearly 666,000 expatriates, approximately 350,000 Indian nationals form the largest expatriate community in Bahrain along with Bangladeshis, Sri Lankans, Pakistanis, Filipino, Indonesians and Arabs of different nationalities.
 The Indian workforce is by far the largest of the expatriate workforce.
 Keralites constitute approx. 65% of the Indian community.
 The other major groups are from Andhra Pradesh, Tamil Nadu, Karnataka, Maharashtra, Goa and Punjab.
 Today 65-70% of the Indian expatriate workforce is employed in the construction, contracting & maintenance sectors.
 There is also a relatively small number of Indian housemaids estimated at around 12000-15000.
 They come mostly from states such as Kerala, Goa and Andhra Pradesh.
 The retail and other business activities include provisions, hardware, jewellery, electronics, etc. Some others have taken up jobs as storekeepers, chemists, carpenters, barbers, etc. In addition to the predominant blue-collar labour force, there is a sizable number of doctors, engineers, chartered accountants, bankers, managers and other professionals who play a vital role in Bahrain’s socio-economic development.
 Professionals, such as doctors, engineers, accountants, etc. have also found growing opportunities in Bahrain.

 Today there is hardly any established Bahraini business organisation that does not have a senior or middle level Indian employee playing an important role in its operations.
 The top Bahraini business houses such as Al Zayani, Al Moayyad, Fakhro, Kanoo, Koohejis, Ahmed Mansour Al Ali, Abdullah Nass, Mohammed Jalal as well as companies like Bahrain Almunium, BAPCO, GPIC, banks and finance companies etc. have Indians in their senior or middle management cadres.